 Presentations are made by leading REES researchers at Oxford and other universities.
 Students are expected to attend and participate in discussions with these experts during the seminar and afterwards in more informal settings.

-In order to receive the MPhil degree, you must obtain pass marks in five three-hour written examinations (three core courses plus two optional courses) and for the thesis.
+In order to receive the MPhil degree, you must obtain pass marks in four three-hour written examinations and one extended essay (three core courses plus two optional courses) and for the thesis.

 In addition you must also pass the Russian language qualifying exam and satisfy on a pass/fail basis the methodology requirement (qualitative and quantitative).
 Whilst you must pass the methods component of the degree programme, any marks obtained are not part of the determination of your overall results but only recorded as pass/fail grade on your transcript.